OmegaStigma/OmegaStigma/README.md

 ## ✨ Fun Facts

-- Demon Slayer is my favorite anime.
+- Naruto is my favorite anime.
 - My favourite hobby is going to the gym.
 - I changed countries in a month because I wanted a new beginning.